68% of children waiting over a year to access psychology services in Galway

 Talking to Emily

-According to the HSE’s own website, private counselling services start at €60.
+According to the HSE’s website, private counselling services start at €60.
 For psychiatric services the starting figure is €90.

 “I can’t afford counselling outside of free services.
 I come from a single income household,” said Emily.
 “I’m already in college so that’s a huge amount of money that’s being spent on me, and it just wouldn’t really be feasible.
 There’s just not enough money.”